thiom/docker-hy-spring-example-project/README.md

-Copied from [docker-hy/spring-example-project](https://github.com/docker-hy/spring-example-project) for exercise
+Copied from [docker-hy/spring-example-project](https://github.com/docker-hy/spring-example-project) for an exercise

 # Simple button